donalotiarnaigh/weather-app/docs/p2_wbs.md

   - Created developer onboarding guide
   - Updated README with expanded setup instructions
   - Centralized all documentation in the docs directory
+- **May 7, 2025**: Completed Loading States & Transitions
+  - Added loading indicators for search operations
+  - Implemented skeleton loading screens for better UX
+  - Enhanced page transitions with subtle animations
+  - Added loading states for weather data fetch operations
+  - Improved overall application responsiveness perception
+- **May 7, 2025**: Completed Accessibility Testing
+  - Implemented automated accessibility testing using axe-core and Puppeteer
+  - Created tests for all key application pages
+  - Added detailed report generation with screenshots
+  - Created documentation for running and interpreting accessibility tests
+  - Added new npm script for easy accessibility testing
+  - Integrated accessibility testing into Git hooks for pre-commit checks
+  - Added accessibility testing to GitHub Actions CI/CD workflow
+  - Created documentation for using the accessibility testing tools

 ## Dependencies and Prerequisites
 - Phase 1 modernization completed